Family, Friends & Food -

 Nothing means more.
 These are the things that sustain us, that make us feel whole.
 There is nothing that gives us greater pleasure than serving good food to and with our friends and family.

 Verde Cocina was born from the need to make healthy food accessible and delicious.
 We started out creating fresh, packaged, gluten free foods for health programs, and then for OHSU and other retailers, which we still do.
-Now, our joy is bringing the best of the Northwest's bounty to you, our friends, with our unique Mexican flair, through the incredible venue of Portland Metro's farmers markets and our own cafés in Hillsdale, North Portland on Mississippi Ave, the Pearl District, and just up from the Oregon Zoo in Sylvan Highlands.
+Now, our joy is bringing the best of the Northwest's bounty to you, our friends, with our unique Mexican flair, through the incredible venue of Portland Metro's farmers markets, our catering program, and our own cafés in Hillsdale, North Portland on Mississippi Ave, the Pearl District, and just up from the Oregon Zoo in Sylvan Highlands.

 All of our kitchens have been gluten free from day one.
 Our menu items include locally sourced produce, meats, and dairy whenever possible.
 We remain committed to offering menu options for everyone from the typical omnivore, the Paelo minded, or Vegan devoted to name just a few of the food lifestyles we serve.

 Chef Noé Garnica is from Guanajuato, Mexico, where he grew up farming, making a sustainable living for his very large family (11 brothers and sisters!).
 His wife Anna grew up in a small town in rural California, where agriculture was a way of life, and meandering through orange groves was a common childhood pastime.
 Noé and Anna met while working in a restaurant in the Monterey Bay area of California.